hmltn-0/BookNamer/apple_books_interface/README.md

 ## Conclusion

 Both methods have their own sets of advantages and disadvantages.
-The choice between them depends on the specific needs of the user, whether synchronization across multiple devices is a priority, or if having direct control over file manipulation on a single device is more important.
+The choice between them depends on the specific needs of the user.
+Locally on a MacBook is much easier, but iCloud may be useful in some fallback cases.